 Death and legacy

-On 28 January 814 Charlemagne, which means Charles the Great, died in Aachen, aged about seventy.
-His legacy would last a very long time.
-Though the power of the Holy Roman Empire declined over the following centuries and the title lost its prestige, it was not dissolved until Napoleon, ironically, broke it up just under 1,000 years later in 1806.
+On 28 January 814 Charlemagne, which means Charles the Great, died in Aachen, aged about 70.
+His legacy would last for generations.
+Though the power of the Holy Roman Empire declined over the following centuries and the title lost its prestige, it was not dissolved until Napoleon, (somehwhat ironically) broke it up just roughly 1,000 years later in 1806.

-The latter took a huge amount of inspiration from Charlemagne, and his legacy was honoured greatly in Napoleon’s own coronations as King of the Lombards and Emperor of the French.
+The French General took huge inspiration from Charlemagne, and his legacy was honoured greatly in Napoleon’s own coronations as King of the Lombards and Emperor of the French.

 Most importantly, however, the European-wide influence of Charlemagne’s empire started a long process by which that insignificant bit of land at the western end of Eurasia came to dominate world history as its tiny kingdoms got a brief glimpse of glory.